How to Kickstart Women’s Football at your Club

 Affiliation and Registration

 Affiliating your club with a County Football Association and registering yourselves to a league within the local area is crucial.
 This is the first of several costs your club must front before kicking a ball.
 Women’s football requires a level of investment, and if you don’t have the funds at the moment, a fundraiser or sponsorship event should do the trick.
-After the huge buzz of Euro 2022, we expect plenty of support for grassroots women’s football from local communities, it’s just about putting in the work.
-Ask around local business to see if they will sponsor your team, perhaps as a shirt sponsor or donating fund to the club.
+After the huge buzz of the Euro 2025 tournament, expect plenty of support for grassroots women’s football from the local community.
+Ask around local businesses to see if they will sponsor your team, perhaps as a shirt sponsor or donating fund to the club.

 County FA’s are the football governing body for the particular area they cover.
 The association is responsible for overseeing all activity within that designated location from enforcing proper practices of the game to supervising official dealings with any of its corresponding leagues.